Jaihsun/Eastern-European-Experience/README.md

     -   #### Colour Scheme
         -   The two main colours used are Code Insititue light prurple (#3B3380), and white.
     -   #### Typography
         -   The Oswald font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+The logo was two words and was styled in the redressed font which was sourced from Google Fonts.
     -   #### Imagery
         -   Particular attention was paid to the imagery of this website to promote the beauty of Eastern European architecture.
 The large, background hero image of Prague city was used to provide a striking visual and catch the user's attention.
 The hero image was cosen as it strikes the perfect balance to the timeless beauty that is the city of Prague and also